vmontazeri/cochlear-implant-simulation/README.md

 The third argument is the number of spectral channels between 2 and 9.

 The fourth argument is the cutoff frequency for envelope extraction.
-The higher the

-  cutoff, the more fine structure will be available in the vocoded signal.
+The higher the cutoff, the more fine structure will be available in the vocoded signal.

-The fifth argument specifies the type of vocoder: either NOISE or TONE vocoders.
+The fifth argument specifies the type of vocoder: either NOISE or TONE vocoder.

 The sixth argument provides more details regarding the bandpass filters.